cracksteady/tea-oss/README.md

 The **Buy Me a Tea Web3** decentralized application enables visitors to send you EVM compatible Tokens as tips and leave kind messages.
 It's constructed using Alchemy, Hardhat, Ethers.js, and Ethereum Goerli, with a ViteJS (ReactJS) frontend deployed on Netlify.

+You can try out the app here: https://incenteavized.netlify.app

 ![image](https://github.com/cracksteady/incenteavized/assets/154499836/609399c7-3449-4ffb-bd6c-fd433bbfd587)